BlockchainTechnologyInitiatives/blockchainsupplychain/_posts/2018-04-26-Annette-Mueller_Maersk-TradeLens.md

 <p><b>Digitizing Global Trade - Moving More than Cargo</b></p>

-<p>  -Optimizing performance and improving customer-and-stakeholder relations in the international shipping industry</p>
+<p>&nbsp--Optimizing performance and improving customer-and-stakeholder relations in the international shipping industry</p>
 <p>  -Utilizing blockchain’s immutable proof to confidently digitalize the identity of assets, transactions and users</p>
 <p>  -Boosting global trade with a secure open data exchange platform</p>
 <p>  -Creating greater transparency to improve working relationships with shippers, partners and regulators</p>